 Repeating courses may significantly impact Satisfactory Academic Progress (SAP) and eligibility for Title IV federal financial aid and institutional aid.
 Grades of D or better in repeated courses will be counted as earned credits.
-All course repeats will count as attempted credits and be used in the quantitative and maximum timeframe components of the SAP policy.
+All course repeats will count as attempted credits and be used in the quantitative and maximum time frame components of the SAP policy.
 Students should consult with a financial aid advisor before registering for a repeated course.
+Student may be full-time or part-time.

 The rules regarding repeated coursework will further impact recipients of Title IV federal financial aid funding.
-Students are allowed to repeat coursework under these circumstances for Federal Financial Aid:
+Students are allowed to repeat coursework under these circumstances for Federal Financial Aid, Ref: 34 CFR Section 668.2(b):

 May repeat a previously passed course only once (and receive aid for the repeated course).
+Federal financial aid applicable for NYIT students cannot be applied for any previously passed course that has been repeated more than once.

-May repeat a failed course until it is passed (aid eligibility will be limited to one repeat).
+May repeat a failed course until it is passed with eligible federal financial aid.